lyra95/vscode-grammar-gpt/README.md

 ## TODO

-- [ ] use small enough language model that can be run on local, so that make this extension completely free.
+- [ ] Use a small enough language model that can be run locally, so that this extension is completely free.
 - [ ] Rephrase selected text
 - [ ] Next sentence suggestion